Atambua: History

-Atambua was founded by the Dutch in October 1916, having moved from Atapupu, a port village in Kakuluk Mesak.
+Atambua was founded by the Dutch in October 1916, having moved from Atapupu, a port village in Kakuluk Mesak District in the north of the regency.
 Atambua was briefly occupied by the Imperial Japanese Army from 1942 to 1943.
 They planted many trees, which can be seen in Hutan Jati Nenuk.
 After Independence, Indonesia's first president, Sukarno went to Atambua and planted more trees in the place now called Lapangan Umum.
 The most notable tree planted there is the banyan tree.
 In September 1999, more than 250,000 refugees arrived here from East Timor, after their vote for independence and the following violence.
 As late as 2002, an estimated 60,000 refugees remained in camps.